newrelic-experimental/futurehack/JudgingCriteria.md

 7. **Theme:** Did your team stick to the _Hack for Good_ theme?
 8. **Instrumentation:** Did your team instrument your project with New Relic?
 Did you create a corresponding dashboard?
 How effectively is your project instrumented?

-## Student Edition, Err in Production
+## Student Challenge, Error in Prod

 Take the student workshop, and show off what you learned.
 Build a New Relic dashboard and complete all of the challenges before anyone else!